• Skip to main content

 The small date aperture retained its normal place at 6 o’clock.

-Thanks to a winning combination of charcoal-grey and gold (the hands, hour markers, and the Arabic numerals are PVD-treated with a thin layer of rose gold,) the dial offers a legible, high-contrast design that has only one serious drawback for a sporty watch: its main elements lack any lume whatsoever, so checking time in total darkness (in a movie, for instance) can be a problem.
+Thanks to a winning combination of charcoal-grey and gold (the hands, hour markers, and Arabic numerals are PVD-treated with a thin layer of rose gold,) the dial offers a legible, high-contrast design that has only one serious drawback for a sporty watch: its main elements lack any lume whatsoever, so checking time in total darkness (in a movie, for instance) can be a problem.

 Another minor annoyance (at least for me) is the lack of a folding buckle on the nicely executed brown crocodile leather strap: the wristband comes with a standard pin buckle that looks more classic but makes fastening the strap a cumbersome and not very pleasant thing to do on an average Monday morning.